 The assessment will involve consideration of:

-As part of the Environmental Impact Statement (EIS) prepared in support of an SSD application, an applicant must provide an assessment of the potential impacts of all stages of the development, including any cumulative impacts of the proposed facility with any approved (but not yet constructed) developments and any other proposed energy from waste proposals.
+The department issues Planning Secretary’s Environmental Assessment Requirements for all energy from waste proposals.
+The requirements set out the key issues for assessment that must be addressed in the Environmental Impact Statement (EIS) for the SSD application.
+As part of the EIS, an applicant must provide an assessment of the potential impacts of all stages of the development, in accordance with the Planning Secretary’s requirements.
+This includes any cumulative impacts of the proposed facility with any approved (but not yet constructed) developments and any other proposed energy from waste proposals.

-This includes any other planned energy from waste proposals and will involve an assessment of the cumulative impacts associated with air quality, human health, odour, traffic, noise, social and visual amenity.
+As a minimum, this includes an assessment of the impacts associated with air quality, human health, odour, traffic, noise, social and visual amenity.
+The key issues for assessment are tailored to each individual proposal.

 As part of the Planning Secretary’s Environmental Assessment Requirements, the department requires applicants to complete community consultation activities before the Environmental Impact Statement (EIS) is lodged.